DIY Pre-Wedding Photography

-While some couples go overseas for their wedding shoots and leave the picture-taking to the pros, there is a growing group of Millennials who are opting to take their own pre-wedding shots.
+While some couples go overseas for their wedding shoots and leave the picture-taking to the pros, there is a growing group of lovebirds who are opting to take their own pre-wedding shots.
 Since you’d only need a camera and a tripod, you get to save money, let your creative juices flow, and take romantic photos with bae at your own pace.

 1. Canterbury Road